 Let us examine the variables that are changeable by the average enthusiast: their own grease-monkey skills, commonly available parts & working with a standard machine shop when needed... without going extreme or expensive.

-Weimage002.jpg all have heard that "THERE IS NO REPLACEMENT FOR DISPLACEMENT" usually folks are talking about increasing power by an increase of engine size in the form of more Cubic Inches the engine Displaces (CID) or Moves during one complete cycle of the engine.
+We all have heard that "THERE IS NO REPLACEMENT FOR DISPLACEMENT" usually folks are talking about increasing power by an increase of engine size in the form of more Cubic Inches the engine Displaces (CID) or Moves during one complete cycle of the engine.
 Picture a syringe, a short and narrow one, a fat and long one.
 Increasing the displacement of the engine (or syringe) can be done by increasing the size of each piston diameter (bigger plunger), or the sweep of the piston; the maximum movement up and down (a longer syringe housing holds more).
 This latter method is called stroking an engine; many engines including the 5.0 are stroked from the factory.
 The 5.0 or 302 is a factory stroked 289 (we will not get into 221 or 260 engines) However all else being equal, increasing the CID will increase the minimum amount of fuel required to run your Small Block Ford pushrod v8.

-While it is true that in general Ford has had smaller Cubic Inch offerings in their V8's when compared to Chevy: 302 versus 350 for example, to save fuel reducing engine size by way of De-Stroking could be a valid area of experimentation.
+While it is true that in general Ford has had smaller Cubic Inch offerings in their V8's when compared to Chevy: 302 versus 350 for example, to

 ”Engines can be modified by being "de-stroked", shortening the stroke to increase maximum rpms and top-end horsepower, at the expense of low-end torque.”